stellHex/stape/README.md

 ## Structure

-A running Stape program consists of a tape, an instruction pointer (IP), some number of days pointers (DPs), and a buffer.
+A running Stape program consists of a tape, an instruction pointer (IP), some number of data pointers (DPs), and a buffer.
 The tape is a looping tape of cells, initialized by the program.
 The IP moves along it, auto-incrementing each instruction step.
 DPs also move along the tape, but only one of them is active at a time, and it can move in either direction at a program-defined speed, although by default they auto-decrement (inactive DPs remember their speed).
 The buffer is a transient floating memory cell, of the same type as those on the tape.

 ### Staples